Request a Demo

 01Built for Canadian Municipal Operations

-Purpose-built for Ontario/Canadian municipalities — case types, workflows, and compliance requirements are native to the platform.
+Purpose-built for Canadian municipalities (population 5,000–100,000+) — case types, workflows, compliance requirements, and bilingual (en/fr) support are native to the platform.

 Designed for private sector sales pipelines.
 Municipal workflows require extensive customization and third-party add-ons.